JorjaFox/website/content/posts/tos/privacy.md

 The purpose in collecting information is to better understand how visitors use this site.

 **Protection:** The primary use of data collected from visitors is for site protection.
 As a website that is dedicated to documentation of a public person, there is a high probability of abusive intent by visitors.
-Be it people who don’t like Jorja Fox, or people who do not like her roles, due to their abusive behaviour we track commenters.
+Be it people who don’t like Jorja Fox, or people who do not like her roles, due to their abusive behaviour we track people who contact us.

-**Retention:** Visitors who sign up for mailing lists will have their email addresses logged and retined.
+**Retention:** Visitors who sign up for mailing lists will have their email addresses logged and retained.
 3rd Party services (listed above) retain data per their terms.

 **Requisition:** Visitors can request that we delete any personal data held.
 This does not include any data kept for administrative, legal, or security purposes.